shcaba/SS-DL-tool/README.md

 Load the Shiny library
 library(shiny)

-Running the tool can be accomplished in any of the
+Running the tool can be accomplished in any of the following ways:
 1) runApp(ENTER HERE USER PATH TO FOLDER CONTAINING THE SS-DL files)
 2) Open the server.r or ui.r files in RStudio and push the "Run App" button at the top rigt corner of the source panel.
 I recommend using the "Run External" option within the "Run App" button (see small arrow in button to change options)
 3)runGitHub("SS-DL-tool", "shcaba")